gchq/gaffer-doc/docs/getting-started/guide/cardinality.md

 ### Manually adding cardinality entities

 Adding a cardinality entity between vertex 'A' and 'B' using `AddElements`.
-For more examples of different property types, see the skectehs [dev docs](../../dev/rest-api-sketches.md#primitive-data-types-over-json) page.
+For more examples of different property types, see the sketches [dev docs](../../dev/rest-api-sketches.md#primitive-data-types-over-json) page.

 === "Java"